Kocowa: History

 The top three Korean broadcast networks, KBS, MBC and SBS, consolidated their efforts to distribute content globally due to the rising demand for Korean content across the globe.
-In July 2017, KOCOWA launched its streaming services, making them accessible via smart TVs, web, and mobile.
+In July 2017, Kocowa launched its streaming services, making them accessible via smart TVs, web, and mobile.

 In April 2024, Kocowa launched in Europe and Oceania making it accessible to stream on 39 countries.

 Services

-KOCOWA streams a variety of Korean programs ranging from TV series such as School 2017 and The King in Love, variety shows Running Man and Infinite Challenge, and K-pop music programs including Inkigayo and Music Bank World Tour up to six hours after being broadcast in Korea.
+Kocowa streams a variety of Korean programs ranging from TV series such as School 2017 and The King in Love, variety shows Running Man and Infinite Challenge, and K-pop music programs including Inkigayo and Music Bank World Tour up to six hours after being broadcast in Korea.

-KOCOWA offers a Live Stream that centers around the platform's 3 main content categories: Music, Dramas, and Reality.
+KOCOWA offers a Live Stream that centers around the platform's three main content categories: Music, Dramas, and Reality.
 This line-up of content gives users a variety of entertainment options to enjoy while interacting with others on the platform.
-If subscribers choose to stream on a desktop or laptop, they can chat with other k-drama and k-pop fans in real time.
+If subscribers choose to stream on a desktop or laptop, they can chat with other K-drama and K-pop fans in real time.
 Subscribers who speak English, Portuguese, or Spanish can participate in this interactive experience.

 Business

-KOCOWA is a subscription-based service offering a variety of plans from $0.99 per day, $6.99 per month, or $69.99 annually that provides full access to its programming without ads within six hours after being broadcast in Korea.
-Those who opt for the advertising-based plan can access new content after 24 hours of its release.
+Kocowa is a subscription-based service offering a variety of plans from $0.99 per day, $6.99 per month, or $69.99 annually that provides full access to its programming without ads within six hours after being broadcast in Korea.
+Those who opt for the advertising-based plan can access new content after one day of its release.